 What is the Recovery from Liposuction?

 Liposuction is a less invasive procedure than a tummy tuck, since no skin is removed.
 After the procedure, you will be monitored in our recovery room for about an hour.
 You will experience soreness, bruising, and swelling in the area that you had fat removed.
-The severity of the recovery will depend on the areas you had liposuction and how much fat you had removed.
-Most people can return to regular activities in about a week.
+The severity of the liposuction recovery will depend on the areas you had liposuction and how much fat you had removed.
+Most people can return to regular activities in about a week and liposuction scars are minimal.

 How do I know which procedure I need?

 Many people are confused whether they need a tummy tuck or liposuction.
-However, determining which is best for you, should not be difficult.
-The most important thing to figure out is whether you have excess fat or excess skin.
+However, determining which is best for ideal body weight for you, should not be difficult.
+The most important thing to figure out is whether you have excess fat or sagging skin.

-If you have loose, hanging skin on your abdomen, then a tummy tuck is best.
+If you have loose, hanging skin on your lower abdomen only, then a tummy tuck is best.
 This is because the tummy tuck operation will directly cut off the excess skin.
 Usually, women who have lost significant weight or have had multiple pregnancies, have excess skin and would do best with a tummy tuck.

-If you don’t have excess skin, and only have excess fat, then liposuction may be a better option.
+If you don’t have extra skin, and only have to remove excess skin and fat, then liposuction may be a better option.
 Liposuction will remove the fat, but not the skin.
 Liposuction tends to be best for people with good skin quality but no skin laxity.

 Can the two procedures be combined?